cheomanigua/godotdoc/content/docs/collisions.md

 toc: true
 ---

-There are two ways to detect a collision, depending of the type of node you are using:
+There are three ways to detect a collision, depending of the type of node you are using:

 1. **PhysicsBody2D** uses the built in collision feature.
 2. **Area2D** uses the built in `body_entered` or `area_entered` signals.
+3. **RigidBody2D** uses the built in `body_entered` or `area_entered` signals.

 ### 1. PhysicsBody2D